 Aquatraz G1-G3 deploys a gentle method for delivering fish that involves the lufting system.
 The G4 will have a new system for vertical sectioning that allows for sorting fish, starving and delivering fish in batches, without lifting the cage.
-The salmon are delivered from the bottom of the cage, utilizing it’s instincts to swim downwards, and causing less stress.
+The salmon are delivered from the bottom of the cage, utilizing its instincts to swim downwards, and causing the salmon less stress.

 The lifting system can elevate the entire fish cage out of water, providing easy access for washing, disinfecting and maintance of the cage on site.
 The G4 will include automatic removal of fouling from the inside wall.